kiankyars/kiankyars.github.io/_posts/2024-01-03-chess-world-models.markdown

 - Perform causal interventions on the model using these linear probes.
 - Investigate why the model sometimes fails to make a legal move or model the true state of the board.
 - How does the model compute the state of the board, or the location of a specific piece?
+- I fine-tuned GPT-2 on a 50 / 50 mix of OpenWebText and chess games, and it learned to play chess and continued to output plausible looking text.
+Maybe there's something interesting to look at there?

 ## Appendix